LaunchCodeEducation/linux/content/git/walkthrough/merging/git-rebase/index.md

 ## Merging with Git Rebase

 Rebase is another way to merge branches.
-The `git rebase` command essentially takes committed changes to a branch and reiterates them on top of another branch.
+The `git rebase` command will reapply commits from the current branch on top of the target branch.
+To perform a `git rebase` the command is as follows:

+`git rebase [target-branch]`

 ## Repository Staged for Rebase